 - Detailed maps, written directions, and background information

 - Choice of mileage options on most days; total mileage of 148 to 184 miles

 - Two experienced, multilingual Portuguese guides

 - Support van to carry luggage, provide snacks, and offer assistance and lifts

 - Transfers to and from Lisbon at specified times

 - Gratuities for all accommodations and group meals

 - Comprehensive tour preparation information and training tips

-- Easy Rider cycling jersey and water bottle
+- Easy Rider cycling jersey

 - Airfare is not included.